 Alternatively, for inclusion in floral displays, florists and other customers purchase from our range of plastic products – it’s personal preference whether plastic or glass is preferred.
 Our link here explains the differences between our polystyrene, polyethylene and polypropylene products.

-With a wide range of uses and an equally wide range of uses, please put the search facility on our website to the test.
+With a wide range of products and an equally wide range of uses, please put the search facility on our website to the test.

-Please view the image below, a pair of bud vases made from beautiful ash.
+This pair of bud vases are made from beautiful ash.
 Other woods can be used too – the turning process certainly shows the beauty of wood as a natural product.
 The vases shown in the image have been made from 2X2 spindle blanks and 13cm tall.
 The tops of the test tubes can be seen just protruding from the top of the vase – hardly noticeable when filled with blooms.
 Our thanks to Paul for sharing his story with us.